-It was the day after a high school homecoming dance.
-I saw a parent I knew whose daughter was a senior.
+The day after a high school homecoming dance, I talked with a parent whose daughter was a senior.
 She asked me if I had chaperoned the dance.
-During that time, I worked with teenagers and was regularly involved with things at the school.
-I said, “No way.
-It’s way too uncomfortable.”
-She asked me what was uncomfortable.
-I said, “They don’t really dance.
-All they do is grind on each other.
-When I was in high school, one or two couples might be doing that, but now it’s 100%.”
+“No way,” I said, even though I worked with teens and was involved at the school.
+“It’s way too uncomfortable.”
+She asked me why and I told her: “They don’t dance.
+They just grind on each other.
+When I was in high school, one or two couples might have done that, but now, 100 percent of them do.”
 She shrugged and said, “That’s too bad.”
-I replied, “You’re not thinking about that figure.
-It’s 100%.”
-I was alluding to the fact that her daughter is in the number and when her face changed, I realized that it was sinking in.
-She said, “I’m sure it’s not 100%.”
+I replied, “Think about that—100 percent,” alluding that her daughter is among them.

-Now sexting is widespread and if you’ve thought, “My son/daughter would never…” I would say that is naive.Once everyone had a smartphone, it was only a matter of time before sexting became the next medium teens would engage in.
-Now sexting is widespread and if you’ve thought, “My son/daughter would never…” I would say that is naive.
-Any teen is capable, even the ones who seem “pure” and “wholesome.”
-If you have not had a discussion with your kid about teen sexting then start now.
-If you catch them engaging in it or even if you haven’t, prepare yourself for that talk with the following points.
+Once smartphones got popular, it was only a matter of time before teens started sexting and sexting became widespread.
+If you’ve thought, “My son/daughter would never…,” you are being naive.
+Any teen is capable—even the ones who seem “pure” and “wholesome.”
+If you have not had a discussion with your kid about teen sexting, you should.
+If you catch a teen engaging in it or even if you haven’t, prepare yourself for that talk with the following points.

 The Important Back Story – The World of Teens